TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-eventloop.rst

   the event loop APIs;

 * The `Callback Handles`_ section documents the :class:`Handle` and
-  :class:`TimerHandle` instances which are returned from scheduling methods such as :meth:`loop.call_soon` and :meth:`loop.call_later`;
+  :class:`TimerHandle` instances which are returned kutoka scheduling methods such as :meth:`loop.call_soon` and :meth:`loop.call_later`;

-* The `Server Objects`_ section documents types returned from event loop methods like :meth:`loop.create_server`;
+* The `Server Objects`_ section documents types returned kutoka event loop methods like :meth:`loop.create_server`;

 * The `Event Loop Implementations`_ section documents the